 Walking and collecting as document of space and time.

 I wandered and gathered.
 And from that, a new kind of map was formed…

-You can pick up a physical copy of the zine at the exhibition – it’s a beautiful object with some really fascinating work included.
+You can pick up a physical copy of the zine here – it’s a beautiful object with some really fascinating work included.